 - More than 2 people die of skin cancer in the U.S. every hour.

 “The incidence of skin cancer is rising at an alarming rate and necessary restrictions during the COVID-19 pandemic have caused even more reason of concern and a greater sense of urgency for this deadly disease,” continued Wyant.
 “Launching Skn in The Game is an immediate, urgent call to action.”

 To join our global call to action to fight skin cancer like never before, contact and Randy Wyant via 888-367-5956.

 Check out the Skn In The Game video launch featuring LPGA Tour stars Nancy Lopez, Helen Alfredsson, and Tiffany Joh, plus two-time U.S. Open champion, Andy North.

 SknVue is a 501(c)(3) nonprofit organization that promotes awareness and early detection of skin cancer, providing an actionable plan to improve and manage skin wellness.
-To learn more, visit www.sknvue.org and connect with us on Instagram, Facebook, and LinkedIn.
+To learn more, visit www.sknvue.org and connect with us on Instagram, Facebook, LinkedIn, and YouTube.